Applifting/culture/en/applifters-codex.md

 If I notice an Applifter behave in a toxic manner, I point it out to them in private.

-## Freedom
-**I work as much as I want, where I want and when I want while respecting the agreement I made with my team members**
+## Freedom - I work as much as I want, where I want and when I want while respecting the agreement I made with my team members**

 ### I work as much as I want
 When you start a full-time position in Applifting, we expect you to work 7-8 hours a day.
 It's easy to change that.
 If you want to work less or more than that, just talk to your team leader and come to an arrangement that will suit both you and your team.